Updated on January 21, 2022

 by David Goodale

-How to get approved for a merchant account if you operate a business in the travel industry.
+How to get a merchant account if you operate in the travel industry.

 When you want to start accepting credit cards you will need to submit an application for a merchant account.
 What you sell will play a major role in determining whether your application will be approved, and also the rates that you will pay.
 Travel agencies, tour operators, and airlines all have certain business characteristics which make application approval more difficult.